What you need to upload and how to make sure it's correct

 Their signature and the date

-Their name, professional title and contact details
+Their name, professional title and their contact telephone number or email address

 - Scan the certified copy, so that you have a digital file (PDF, JPG or PNG)